unixunion/solace-metrics-to-influxdb/README.md

 Usage of SMG is subject to a $1000 yearly fee.
 Its a honour based system, please contact me on smg@kegans.com for more info.

+Subscribers also get access to the source code.

 ## QuickStart

 Get the current [binary](https://github.com/unixunion/solace-metrics-to-influxdb/releases/download/v1.0-beta1/solace-metrics-gatherer-fat.jar) or build with  `./gradlew shadowJar`